Wastedzz/Wastedzz.github.io/_pages/about.md

 My research interests lie at the intersection of **machine learning** and **probabilistic inference**, with a particular focus on:

-- **Diffusion-Based Sampling**: Developing efficient sampling algorithms for complex discrete and continuous distributions
+- **Neural Sampling**: Developing efficient sampling algorithms for complex discrete and continuous distributions
 - **Neural Combinatorial Optimization**: Designing learning-based solvers with emphasis on generalization and scalability
 - **AI4Science**: Applying AI techniques to scientific discovery and problem-solving
 - **Diffusion LLM**: Exploring diffusion models for large language model training and inference